What is customer feedback?

 CES, as the name suggests, focuses on the effort your customer needs to put in to interact with you.
 The theory is, that the lower the effort, the happier the customer.
 CES asks a question like: ‘How easy was it to deal with our company today?’

 Structured, unsolicited customer feedback

 This type of feedback is represented in your operational data.
-Your customers aren’t asked for this directly when you collect customer feedback, but you gather this type of information about your customers when they interact with you.
+Your customers aren’t asked for this directly when you collect customer feedback, but you gather information about your customers when they interact with you.

 Unstructured, solicited customer feedback

 You request this type of feedback when you allow an open text response on a survey, ask for a response on social media, or conduct an interview with your customers.
 Although you’ve requested it, it is free in form and driven by your customers.

 Unstructured, unsolicited customer feedback is the hardest to collect – but it can often be the most indicative of a customer’s true feelings.
 This feedback will happen organically when a customer calls you, mentions you on social media, types queries into a chat conversation, or leaves a review on a third-party site.